shalivan/shalivan.github.io/_posts/PSY/0061-01-01-Narration.md

 First Person | I Me My  | character is telling the story.
 Second Person | You/Your  | narrator speak to the reader.
 Third Person | She/He Her/His | external narrator is telling the story.

+First Person - connection,m acces to thoughts.
+They share emotions. / in vilan shose you can understand vilan. / strong characterisation
+but: restricted to one chatacter, dificult .

 #### Narrator types